Brunch your way around Wellington

 Scandinavian-style design with a Californian-style menu on Wellington’s Cuba Street.
 Loretta is a smart but casual eatery serving up wholesome and delicious food in an award-winning, architecturally designed 120-seater restaurant.

-Perfect at any time of the day or evening, Loretta has menus for breakfast, brunch, lunch and dinner and the food, served on ceramics by local potter Paul Melser, reflects the natural earthy style of the restaurant’s interior.
+Perfect at any time of the day or evening, Loretta has menus for breakfast, brunch, lunch and dinner.
+The food, served on ceramics by local potter Paul Melser, reflects the natural earthy style of the restaurant’s interior.

-Start your day with coffee and house-made crumpets and end it with day with free-range organic wood-fired chicken and fresh, seasonal salads.
-An extensive wine menu is available by the glass, or at the other end of the spectrum there’s fresh lemon verbena tea and kombucha.
+Start your day with coffee and house-made crumpets and end it with free-range organic wood-fired chicken and fresh, seasonal salads.
+An extensive wine menu is available by the glass, or at the other end of the spectrum, there’s fresh lemon verbena tea and kombucha.

 161 Cuba Street, Te Aro, Wellington

 If you’re a fan of eggs for breakfast, then you’re going to love Floriditas.

 Their brunch menu has an entire section dedicated to all things egg – boiled, scrambled, fried or poached.
 With salmon, spinach, ham or broccoli on sourdough, brioche, potato hash or salad.